 That never happened.

-Putin tells Biden, don't be mad at the mirror if you're ugly and accuses the U.S. of targeting Americans in a free speech attack.
+Putin tells Biden, don't be mad at the mirror if you're ugly, and accuses the U.S. of targeting Americans in a free speech attack.

 He's lecturing America before they even walk into the room.

-It's it's just a disaster.
+It's just a disaster.

 It's so bad for the country.